-Born in Alexandria on 18 August 1887 to a well to do family, Georges Hanna Sabbagh studied at Les Jésuites school in Cairo before moving to study law in Paris in 1906.
-While in Paris, he discovered his passion for the arts and neglects the studies his father sent him to pursue.
-Determined, Sabbagh took on a salesman job to be able to remain in Paris and study art at the Académie Ranson, making him the first Egyptian modern painter to study abroad, preceding sculptor Mahmoud Mokhtar.
-Felix Valloton, a Swiss/French painter associated with Les Nabis (post-impressionism) would have a substantial influence on Sabbagh and his art.
-He will spend the next fifteen years in France, until the death of his mother in 1920, which will force him to return to Egypt momentarily.
-In 1930, he acquired the French citizenship.
-In 1936, he decided to settle back in Egypt until 1945, then returned to France until his death in December 1951.
-These back and forth appearances and disappearances had an impact on his career, in the sense that he was neither perceived as a completely French nor an Egyptian artist.
+Born in Alexandria on 18 August 1887 to a well-to-do family, Georges Hanna Sabbagh studied at Les Jésuites school in Cairo before studying Law in Paris in 1906.
+While in Paris, he discovered his passion for the arts and neglected the studies his father sent him to pursue.
+Determined, Sabbagh took on a salesman job to remain in Paris and study art at the Académie Ranson, making him the first Egyptian modern painter to study abroad, preceding sculptor Mahmoud Mokhtar.
+Felix Valloton, a Swiss/French painter, associated with Les Nabis (post-impressionism), would substantially influence Sabbagh and his art.
+He will spend the next fifteen years in France until the death of his mother in 1920, which will force him to return to Egypt momentarily.
+In 1930, he acquired French citizenship.
+In 1936, he settled back in Egypt until 1945, then returned to France until his death in December 1951.
+These back and forth appearances and disappearances impacted his career in the sense that he was neither perceived as completely French nor an Egyptian artist.